 The CEO of Switzerland SailGP Team has opened up about the team’s decision to select five women to race alongside the core team in Season 3.

-Combining competitive racing backgrounds, with both Olympic and foiling experience, sisters Elodie and Lauren Mettraux, Maja Siegenthaler, Maud Janet and Nathalie Brugger were chosen to join the team following a training camp in Lagos, Portugal.
+Combining competitive racing backgrounds, with both Olympic and foiling experience, sisters Elodie and Lauren Mettraux, Maja Siegenthaler, Maud Jayet and Nathalie Brugger were chosen to join the team following a training camp in Lagos, Portugal.

 Speaking about the selection, which was made as part of SailGP’s Women’s Pathway Program, Switzerland SailGP CEO Tanguy Cariou said the team initially planned to select three women but was so impressed with the calibre of athletes that they increased the number to five.